Creating Web Form and Components Layout

 A web form is a main tool for creating a visual interface of web applications.
 The interface is created by placing various components on a web form.
 Each web form has a corresponding unit, which contains form class description.
-Web forms are based on the React framework written in the JavaScript language, but web form code is written in the Fore language.
-In Fore, web forms are described by the IWebForm interface.
+Class name should match the value of the name property of the web form.

 Web forms by default open modally relative to the place where they are opened.
 The maximum number of modal web forms opened relative to each other is five.
-To change web form work mode, use the "modal" property that is available in the design mode.
+To change web form work mode, use the modal property that is available in the design mode.

 NOTE.
 Working with web forms is available only in the web application.
-When working with web forms take into account existing work features.
+When working with web forms take into account work features.

 To toggle between the web form and the macro window, press F7/SHIFT+F7 or click the / buttons in the right part of the development environment window.